There is beautiful simplicity in Islam. Take the basic confession of faith:

 Yet it must be recognized that there is a potential the Quran is speaking to women and thinks that it is promising rewards.
 This is important to concede, because a lot of anti-Islamicists would rant against Muslim women as dupes who can’t see their secondary status in Islam.
 But these women of Paradise the Quran’s goal might have actually been to be more inclusive.
 To the original audience of women, these depictions of chaste eyes and egg-like quality were culturally relevant ideals of female status and prosperity.
 The opposite social position was that of the slave girl, who was exposed to menial labors in the sun, had no privacy or barriers from the sexual desires of men, and was by nature of her enslavement far from home.
 These women would hear of fair skin, demure grace, and physical perfection and probably be conditioned by their culture to think, “yeah-yeah, I want that.”
 And as I said in my Modest Mystique post, that appeal of feminine mystery –of demure glamour and exclusiveness– is a marketable quality that can still be sold to women today.
 It has a genuine appeal and there are women who will genuinely want such for themselves.

 The criticism Westerners heap upon these verses is inconsistent with the “desirable femininity” that we still promote in our own culture, and frequently these women of Paradise are objected to only because they are Islamic and not because our own culture has rejected this vision of womanhood.
 Real criticism of these verses needs to include our own culture.
 Modern women now enjoy a growing degree of cultural awakening to their own full humanity.
-This awakening comes from the hard-fought struggles of women to enter public view, and can not happen within the terms of confinement and exclusivity idealized in this pre-Islamic society, these Quranic verses, or our own culturally preferred limits of feminine beauty.
+This awakening comes from the hard-fought struggles of women to enter public view, and can not happen within the terms of confinement and exclusivity idealized in this pre-Islamic society, these Quranic verses, or our own culturally preferred demands of feminine beauty.
 Women are capable of so much more good than such tight confines and smallness of action allows.

 The other side of Paradise that puts my hackles up is the depiction of the companions of Paradise looking into Hell to check on old mates and then to turn away satisfied and grateful to have escaped those friends’ influence.
 There is no regret or sadness for the fallen friend, and ayat 56-59 rather read as the person in Paradise gloating to the person in Hell of his own immortality and immunity from suffering.
 (Though many translators insert parentheticals to have the speaker turning to their peers to gloat rather than gloating at the one suffering in Hell.)
 It is another drawn out “if you could but see…” moment, wherein the suffering of other men is held in view of believers so that believers can feel satisfied for themselves.